nigelredding/act65.github.io/about.md

 PS.
 I think blogging/writing is a good way to critically analyse ideas, and to explore your own thoughts.
 In fact I encourage others to do the same, rather than waste time here…

+Ratings
+* 1 - Don’t waste your time.
+A mess of thoughts.
+Either trivial or erroneous.
+* 2 - Surely you have better things to do?
+* 3 - There might be a couple of good points in here, but I don’t garantee anything.
+* 4 -
+* 5